-Telstra is Australia's foremost telecoms group, offering fixed line, mobile and broadband, as well as cable television through what is currently a 50/50 joint venture with News Corporation for Foxtel.
+Telstra is Australia's foremost telecoms group, offering fixed line, mobile and broadband, as well as cable television through what is now a minority stake in News Corporation's Foxtel.
 The group has a dominant position in its home market, especially in more rural areas, but has seen steady erosion of what was in fact a monopoly as recently as 1990 from rivals Optus and Vodafone.
-It remains the local leader in mobile with around 42% share in 2016, but competition remains fierce.
-In response, Telstra extended its reach to other parts of the Asia Pacific region and accelerated the introduction of broadband and other premium services in Australia.
+It remains the local leader in mobile with around 43% share in 2017, but competition remains fierce.
+Low cost mobile brand Belong launched in 2017.
+Telstra extended its reach to other parts of the Asia Pacific region and accelerated the introduction of broadband and other premium services in Australia.
 However, investment in new services was slowed by a long-running battle with regulators over how much access it should grant rival providers to its broadband network.
 This row was finally resolved in 2011 with an agreement to spin off that infrastructure into a new independent company that manages the so-called NBN, or National Broadband Network.
 The group has also divested its Sensis directories and classified advertising businesses, boosting instead its digital video platforms and launching broadband streaming service Telstra TV, which includes third-party services such as Netflix.
-Telstra bolstered its technical resources in this area by acquiring US-based streaming platform Ooyala in 2014.
-Low cost mobile brand Belong launched in 2017.
-Andrew Penn succeeded David Thodey as group CEO in 2015.
-Revenues for ye 2016 were A$27bn (approx US$ 20bn).
+Telstra attempted to bolster its technical resources in this area by acquiring US-based streaming platform Ooyala in 2014 for a total of $500m, but that deal proved disastrous.
+Ooyala was sold back to management four years later.
+Andrew Penn is Telstra CEO.
+Revenues for ye 2018 were A$29bn (approx US$ 21bn).
 Telecom Australia - later abbreviated to Tel-Stra - was founded in 1975 with the break-up of the national Postmaster General organisation which had previously controlled all communications and postal services.
 It went public in late 1990s and the government sold its remaining shares in 2006.
 Adbrands no longer offers a business profile for this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising & marketing for Telstra?
 Find out more from Adbrands Account Assignments